rismawidiya/Module-03-Capstone-Risma/README.md

 ---

 ## Project Structure
-- data/ # Cleaned and processed dataset (not included in repo)
+- data/ # Cleaned and processed dataset
 - notebooks/ # Jupyter notebooks for EDA, modeling, and evaluation
 - app/ # Streamlit app for interactive prediction and analysis
 - models/ # Serialised trained models and preprocessing pipeline